kanopi/mac-builder/README.md

 # Mac Builder
-Scripts to run a fresh install of a Mac, customized for me.
+Scripts to run a fresh install of a Mac, customized for Kanopi.

 ## Installation
 1. Clone this repository to your local computer.